ludw-archer/archer/README.md

 git clone https://github.com/ludw-archer/archer.git
 cd archer

-Note: Due to the miscellaneous archives, copy each configuration file to your specific directorie.
+Note: Due to the miscellaneous archives, copy each configuration file to your specific directory.

 ...